 Our Dataprovider.com spider

 At Dataprovider.com we use our own in-house developed spider to analyze domains.
-To avoid inconvenience and save bandwidth our spider works very efficiently, and only downloads 10 to 20 pages per website.
+To avoid inconvenience and save bandwidth our spider works very efficiently.
 The Dataprovider.com spider identifies itself with a user agent, which makes it visible in logs and site statistics programs you may use.
 Look for the following agent:

 "Mozilla/5.0 (compatible; Dataprovider.com)"

 The robot exclusion protocol is a set of instructions that specifies which areas of a website a robot can and cannot process.
 We adhere to these instructions and exclude any directory or content that does not want to be indexed.
 There are two way’s to instruct a spider not to index your website.
 You can use a META tag in the HMTL, or alternatively add a robots.txt to the root folder of your web site.